-The pictures below are pencil crayon drawings and not pictures of real bodies.
-We’re all look different, including our genitals.
-From skin color, to pubic hair, to body parts, size and shape and everyone’s genitals are unique.
+The pictures below are drawings and not pictures of real bodies.
+We all look different, including our genitals.
+From skin colour, to pubic hair, to body parts, size and shape and everyone’s genitals are unique.

 - The urethra (or “pee hole”) is where pee comes from.
 Some people with this body ejaculate sex fluid when they orgasm and the fluid comes from near the urethral opening.
 Usually not much goes into the urethral opening because it’s really small.

 - The clitoris is a nub of flesh that is sensitive and can be a source of sexual pleasure and orgasm.
 Everyone’s body is different and we all like to be touched in different ways or not at all.
 Exploring your own body can be a fun and safe activity that can help people figure out what they like and don’t like.

 - The vulva is the external part of the genitals, it’s the part you see from the outside and covers the labia.
 Labia (minora and majora) are the inner skin folds that cover the clitoris, urethra and vagina.
 Our genitals are supposed to be unique and different and the labia minora especially come in all shapes and sizes.
 Unfortunately, pornography has created an unrealistic standard: small, perfectly symmetrical labia.
 Body parts look different from person to person, so everyone’s labia will be a different size, colour and shape.

 - When people get sexually aroused more blood flows to the genitals.
 This extra blood flow enlarges the vulva, labia and clitoris and helps the body produce more sex fluids.
 Some people might notice their genitals get darker when they are sexually aroused.
 When someone is really aroused it’s called orgasm, cumming or ejaculation.